athul/blog/content/blog/probot/index.md

  ###### Prerequisites
 - GitHub account
 - An account on Glitch using GitHub
-- Base Js knowledge like variables and strings and functions
+- Basic JavaScript knowledge like variables and strings and functions
 #### Making our App on Glitch
 Glitch is a free online code-editing platform.
 It sets up our environment will all the necessary packages and stuff.
 All you need to do is click this button👇 and you'll get a full working environment for your "Remixing".
 <!-- Remix Button -->